gdxz123/gd_openg_lshader/README.md

 Options: Generate a loader and click GENERATE unzip the file and put them into "/usr/local/include"

-5.drap the glad.c into project
+5. drap the glad.c into project

-6.download GLM
+6. download GLM
 http://glm.g-truc.net/0.9.5/index.html
 put glm into "/usr/local/include" and you can use glm api in your project